-Bronx Children’s Museum (BxCM) has been championing learning through play, imagination, and exploration of nature and the arts around the Bronx since our dynamic programming launched a decade ago.
+Bronx Children’s Museum (BxCM) has been championing learning through play, imagination, and exploration of nature and the arts around the Bronx since our dynamic programming launched more than a decade ago.
 Prior to COVID we offered 11 outreach STEAM, environmental, and arts education programs (detailed below) led by Bronx educators, artists, and environmentalists.
 Our iconic purple bus, complete with interactive dioramas of Bronx waterways, served as a roving classroom and was part of every environmental program offered.
 These programs were neighborhood-based, specifically developed to engage children in learning about the natural resources in their immediate communities.
 Arts programs in afterschool and in-school settings were also designed to explore the nature and natural resources of the Bronx, as well as promote healthy living and celebrate the borough’s rainbow of cultures and heritages.

 Due to the impact of the pandemic, the Museum pivoted to remote offerings—live lessons via zoom, social media livestreams, video offerings, TV broadcasts and supply kits.
 Since programming began in 2010, the Museum has engaged more than 120,000 children and caregivers/families in collaboration with more than 575 different venues, 100 educational institutions and 200 community partners.

 In 2022 we opened a gorgeous building space in the South Bronx brimming with interactive exhibits and experiences.
 In 2024 we will procure a new electric bus to enable us to continue our popular outreach programs ensuring access and equity for all.
 All programs will work to complement those in the building, and our new bus, reaching children wherever they may be.